Moorings are often the toughest issue in monitoring and need a careful planning. A collection of mooring ideas is available here

 Here, in Finland, an acoustic release enables the POD to be deployed through a hole in the winter ice and recovered after the ice has melted.

-If a site on rocky ground that is not trawled it possible the risk of losing the rig falls greatly.
+If a site on rocky ground that is not trawled is possible, the risk of losing the rig falls greatly.

 More diverse sampling can be achieved if the site can be on the edge of a rocky area and close to another type of sea bed.